abinit/abinit/doc/tutorial/paw1.md

 between the completeness of the partial wave basis and the efficiency of the PAW dataset (the more _partial waves_ you have, the longer the CPU time used by ABINIT is).

-Let's have a look at the `~abinit/tests/Psps_for_tests/6c.lda.atompaw` file.
+Let's have a look at the *$ABI_PSPDIR/6c.lda.atompaw* file.
 The 6th line indicates the number of partial waves and their $l$ angular momentum.
-In the present file, `0 0 1 1` means `two l=0 partial waves, two l=1 partial waves`.
+In the present file, `0 0 1 1` means `two l = 0 partial waves, two l = 1 partial waves`.

 Now, let's open the `~abinit/tests/Psps_for_tests/6c.lda.test-2proj.atompaw` and `~abinit/tests/Psps_for_tests/6c.lda.test-6proj.atompaw` files.
 In the first file, only one _partial wave_ per $l$ is present; in the second one, 3 _partial waves_ per $l$ are present.
 The completeness of the partial wave basis increases when you use `6c.lda.test-2proj.atompaw`, `6c.lda.atompaw` and `6c.lda.test-6proj.atompaw`.

-Now, let's plot the DOS for the two new PAW datasets.
+Now, let us plot the DOS for the two new PAW datasets.

 1. Save the existing `tpaw1_4o_DOS_AT0001` file, naming it f.i. `tpaw1_4o_4proj_DOS_AT0001`.
 2. Open the `tpaw1_4.files` file and modify it in order to use the `6c.lda.test-2proj.atompaw` PAW dataset.